hannak24/RespiTrack/README.md

 ### Git directories
-- Lib - the application code.
-It contains the coming directories:
+- Lib - contains main file and the upcoming directories:
-   - Login-
+   - main - contains mainPage file for checking if there are connected users ( Login/Logout)
-   - Alarm-
+   - screens- contains the upcoming directories: alarm, authentication, home, profile, statistics, symptoms.
-  - Symptoms-
+   - globals - for variables and globals.
-   - MedicalPDF-
+   - icons - contains icons we have used in the app.
-   - *** Hanna's screens - how she would like to divied into directories
+   - utils - contains utils file - for transforming widgets into graphs.

 - UnitTest - contains deep sleep tests and hardware sanity tests.
 - Watch - contains the smart watch code.